shinamon610/haskell-vscode-container/README.md

 # haskell-vscode-container
-An environment to start haskell quickly in vscode with Remote-Container
+This is an environment to start haskell quickly in vscode with Remote-Container.

-The environment includes ghcup
+This environment includes ghcup.

 # How to use
 in windows